Public Libraries of Massachusetts

 1901 building in Harvard/Old English Bond style, according to the Library's history page.
 Expanded in 1962.

 (L) Unattributed photo postcard.
-If it were from a midwestern library, I might call it from Co-Mo Photo.
+If it were of a midwestern library, I might call it from Co-Mo Photo.

 (R) The Rotograph postcard which helped me identify the former.